Shippable/docs/sources/provision/google-cloud-with-ansible.md

 ```

 in `shippable.jobs.yml`, define the following job in order to execute Ansible
-an Ansible playbook to provision on digital ocean from your pipeline:
+an Ansible playbook to provision on google cloud from your pipeline:

 ```yaml
 # job to execute Ansible script to provision aws instances